philiptran218/Dungeon_Mania/assumptions.md

 - Player can only have one potion active at a time for each type (if the player already has an active invincibility potion, they cannot use another one.
 However, they can use an invisibility potion since it is a different type).
 - Bomb will only detonate if a boulder is pushed onto a switch that is cardinally adjacent to the bomb.
 The bomb will not detonate if it is placed cardinally adjacent to a boulder that is already on top of a switch.
+- Player will retain the sun stone after using it except for building new weapons.

 # Assumptions for Moving Entities:
 - Zombies/Spiders will move normally when the Player is inivisble